What is Fentanyl

-Many people accidentally abuse fentanyl, intending to take illicitly purchased versions of oxycodone or hydrocodone, or they intended to take heroin.
+Many people may accidentally abuse fentanyl, intending to take illicitly purchased versions of oxycodone or hydrocodone.
 Unfortunately, the practice of abusing opioids and alcohol together is very common.
-The CDC reported, based on 2010 data, that alcohol was involved in 18.5 percent of opioid abuse ER admissions, and 22.1 percent of opioid-related deaths also involved alcohol.
+According to the CDC alcohol was involved in 18.5 percent of opioid abuse ER admissions, and 22.1 percent of opioid-related deaths also involved alcohol.

 A person who overdoses on a combination of fentanyl and alcohol may display symptoms of both issues, although the overdose symptoms are very similar as both drugs are CNS depressants.
 It is extremely important to call 911 if a person is believed to be overdosing on either fentanyl or alcohol; emergency medical attention is the only way they will survive.